Softmotions/ejdb/README.md

 ## HTTP API

 Access to HTTP endpoint can be protected by a token specified with `--access` command flag or by C API `EJDB_HTTP` options.
-If access token specified on server, a client should provide `X-Access-Token` HTTP header value.
-If token is required and not provided by client `401` HTTP code will be returned.
-If access token is required and not matched to the token provided by client `403` HTTP code will returned.
-In any error case `500` error will be returned.
+If access token specified on server, client must provide `X-Access-Token` HTTP header value.
+If token is required and not provided by client the `401` HTTP code will be reported.
+If access token is not matched to the token provided the `403` HTTP code will be returned.
+For any other errors server will respond with `500` error code.

 ## REST API